iOteizaa/FoodCompass/README.md

 > Personal project:

-FootballDesk is a web application that recommends restaurants based on user preferences.
+FoodCompass is a web application that recommends restaurants based on user preferences.
 Its main goal is to help users discover personalized dining experiences easily.

 ## Features